Tag: Tapas

 Teatinos Crowned as Málaga’s New Tapas Epicenter

-If you are an expat or a recent arrival in Málaga, your culinary map probably revolves around the Historic Center, Soho, or perhaps the beachfront chiringuitos of Pedregalejo.
+If you are an expat or a recent arrival in Málaga—perhaps drawn by the city’s growing reputation as a major tech hub—your culinary map probably revolves around the Historic Center, Soho, or perhaps the beachfront chiringuitos of Pedregalejo.
 It makes perfect sense—those areas are beautiful and packed with dining options.
 But if you want to experience the city’s true contemporary food scene, it is time to hop on the metro and head west.

 Historically viewed by the international community as a purely university district, Teatinos has quietly evolved.
 Today, it stands as one of the best tapas areas in Málaga, offering a vibrant, local atmosphere that is hard to beat.